-If you believe that we have not dealt with your personal information in a manner that complies with the Privacy Act or the APPs, you can make a privacy complaint to us by submitting details of your complaint to our Privacy Compliance Officer using the contact details set out below.
-You will generally be required to put your complaint to our Privacy Compliance Officer in writing.
+If you believe that we have not dealt with your personal information in a manner that complies with the Privacy Act or the APPs, you can make a privacy complaint to us by submitting details of your complaint to our Data Protection Officer using the contact details set out below.
+You will generally be required to put your complaint to our Data Protection Officer in writing.

 Privacy complaints you make to us will:

 - be dealt with in a confidential manner; and